Updated December 2025 — Bylaws 3690, 3691 & 3692-2025 Adopted | Application Guide January 2026

 Abbotsford's SSMUH Zoning Framework

 Abbotsford originally adopted Bylaw 3560-2024 in June 2024 for initial Bill 44 compliance.
-Then on December 16, 2025, Council adopted a comprehensive set of updated bylaws that supersede the original:
+On December 16, 2025, Council adopted a comprehensive package that supersedes the original and introduces new zones built around the SSMUH and Townhouse categories:

 - Bylaw No. 3690-2025 -- OCP amendments (Abbotsforward 2050)